-Such a proposal is supported by comments in the Central Area Assessment, the Conservation Area Appraisal and responses by the local community to survey questionnaires (where 69% were in favour of controls).
+Such a policy is supported by comments in the Central Area Assessment, the Conservation Area Appraisal and responses by the local community to survey questionnaires (where 69% were in favour of controls).

-4.6 THE IMPORTANCE OF SETTING AND THE SIGNIFICANCE OF HERITAGE ASSETS AND CHARACTER OF THAXTED
+4.6 THE IMPORTANCE OF SETTING

 4.6.1 The Historic England publication The Setting of Heritage Assets emphasises the importance of setting in the appreciation of heritage assets.
 It sets out a comprehensive approach to the way in which development that impacts on views should be assessed.
 As explained, Grover Lewis Associates were commissioned to undertake an analysis of the views around Thaxted that are associated with heritage assets and to assess the nature of the impact that development would have.
 Their report, together with the Historic Settlement Character Assessment and the results of the community engagement, has informed the policies related to heritage setting.